Branden Grace: Challenge Tour

-2012: Breakthrough season
+European Tour

-In January he won the Joburg Open which was co-sanctioned by the European Tour and the Sunshine Tour.
+In January 2012, he won the Joburg Open which was co-sanctioned by the European Tour and the Sunshine Tour.
 He won by one stroke over Jamie Elson.
 He then won the Volvo Golf Champions the following week to make it back-to-back European Tour victories, beating his veteran compatriots Ernie Els and Retief Goosen in a playoff with a birdie on the first hole.
 Grace became the first player since Fred Couples in 1995 to follow his first victory with another consecutively.
 As a result, Grace moved inside the world's top 100 in the Official World Golf Ranking.

 On 22 April, Grace won his third tournament on the European Tour when he won the Volvo China Open.
 Only two players have won three European Tour titles in a single season at a younger age, Seve Ballesteros did it three times between 1977 and 1980, and Sandy Lyle did it in 1979.
 Grace also became only the third South African to win three times in a single season, joining Ernie Els and Retief Goosen.
 He also became only the second player in European Tour history to win three times in the season after graduating from qualifying school.

 In September, Grace captured his third Sunshine Tour title at the Vodacom Origins of Golf Final.
 On 7 October, Grace won his fourth European Tour title and fifth worldwide title of 2012 at the Alfred Dunhill Links Championship.
 He broke the scoring record at the tournament to win at 22 under par, two strokes clear of Thorbjørn Olesen.
 His record total included a European Tour record equalling 60 at Kingsbarns during the first round.
 Grace moved to third in the Race to Dubai and also to a career high 37th in the Official World Golf Ranking.
 Grace capped off a highly successful 2012 season by winning the Sunshine Tour Order of Merit.